 Caleb Sabatka

-Dr. Caleb Sabatka (he/him) is a Benedictine oblate of the Community of Divine Love and a graduate of Georgetown University, where he completed a Doctor of Liberal Studies with a focus on anthropology of religion and carceral studies.
+Dr. Caleb Sabatka (he/him) is the Program Chair and Assistant Professor of Human Services at Urban College of Boston.
+He is graduate of Georgetown University, where he completed a Doctor of Liberal Studies with a focus on anthropology of religion and carceral studies.
 He also holds a M.A. in Restorative Justice from Vermont Law School and a B.A. in Cross-Cultural Relations and Literary Translation from Bard College at Simon’s Rock.

 Current Work

 Urban College of Boston, April 2021 – PresentAsst.
 Professor & Program Chair, Human ServicesThe Human Services Administration – Faculty and Program Chair is responsible for teaching, advising a caseload of students, serving on committees in the Office of Academic Affairs, developing curriculum, supervising adjunct faculty, assessing program outcomes, and overseeing internships for students.Dr.
-Sabatka is researching elder care workforce solutions.
+Sabatka is currently researching elder care workforce solutions and promoting his poetry chapbook about going to college at 16.

 Research Interests